The Five Stans - Bishkek Departure

 Meet Tashkent through your taste buds at lunch before coming face to face with Independence Square.
 This sprawling monument is a symbol of freedom for Uzbek people who declared independence from the Soviet Union in 1991.
 Your expert guide might also happen to include some chance meetings with local artists in Tashkent’s eclectic artists’ corner – locally known as ‘Broadway’ – with its pockets of traditional Uzbek and modern street art.

-Accommodation: Hotel Inspira-S (or similar), Tashkent, Uzbekistan
+Accommodation: Consti Hotel (or similar), Tashkent, Uzbekistan

 Included: Breakfast, Lunch and Dinner